 Hand write out or type in a word document or excel spreadsheet, the choice is yours.

-Review the list of 100 Goals at the 100 Goals Club.
-These are recommended goals that will apply to many people.
+When defining goals for your life, review the list of 100 Goals at the 100 Goals Club.
+These are recommended goals that will apply to many people in defining goals for your life.

 Request the free 100 Goals Club worksheet, which contains hundreds of potential goals across each of the 10 goal categories (or customize your own), and select any additional goals that speak to you.